EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 ### Deserialization

-#### JSON String Parse Error Handling In Spring Boot
+#### JSON String Parse Error Handling in Spring Boot

-Ok, this one is a little tricky.
-Deserialization of a JSON `@RequestParam` object can cause parsing errors if the JSON object is not well formed.
+This one is a little tricky.
+Deserialization of a JSON `@RequestParam` object can cause parsing errors if the JSON object is not well-formed.
 The errors thrown in Jackson’s deserialization level just before it’s pushed to Spring Boot occur at that level, so Spring Boot doesn’t catch these errors.

 Deserialization of Jackson maps JSON to POJOs and finally returns the expected Java class object.
-If the JSON is not well formed parsing cannot be done and `MappingJackson2HttpMessageConverter` internally throws parsing errors.
-Since this exception is not caught by Spring Boot and no object is returned, the REST controller would be unresponsive, having a badly formed JSON payload.
+If the JSON is not well-formed, parsing cannot be done and `MappingJackson2HttpMessageConverter` internally throws a parsing error.
+Since this exception is not caught by Spring Boot and no object is returned, the REST controller would be unresponsive, having a badly-formed JSON payload.

 Here we can override the internal `read` method of `MappingJackson2HttpMessageConverter`, hack the `ReadJavaType` with a `customReadJavaType` method, and make it return an internal error when the deserialization fails to parse the JSON input, rather than throwing an exception which is not seen or handled by Spring Boot.